htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     ``RequestCpus``, but may be larger due to the minimum given to a dynamic slot.

+:index:`CpusUsage<single: CpusUsage; ClassAd job attribute>` :index:`job ClassAd attribute<single: job ClassAd attribute; CpusUsage>`

+``CpusUsage``
+    CpusUsage (Note the plural `Cpus`) is a floating point value that represents the number of cpu cores fully used over the lifetime of the job.
+A cpu-bound, single-threaded job will have a CpusUsage of 1.0.
+    A job that is blocked on I/O for half of its life and is cpu bound for the other have will have a CpusUsage of 0.5.
+A job that uses two cores fully will have a CpusUsage of 2.0.
+Jobs with unexpectedly low CpusUsage may be showing lowered throughput due to blocking on network or disk.

 :index:`DiskProvisioned<single: DiskProvisioned; ClassAd job attribute>` :index:`job ClassAd attribute<single: job ClassAd attribute; DiskProvisioned>`